wish/dev/README.md

 ## Ubuntu

-Dev is bundled as deb and published to the wishlaunchpad/ppa on launchpad.net.
+Dev is bundled as a deb and made available as a ppa on launchpad.

 ```bash